telerik/ajax-docs/controls/asyncupload/troubleshooting/windows-authentication-issue-on-mac.md

 It is reproducible with a standard `<input type="file" name="file" enctype="multipart/form-data" />` HTML element in ASP.NET Web applications.

 ## Affected components
-Since the upload functionality of RadFileExplorer and RadEditor File Browser dialogs are based on RadAsyncUpload, the problem can be observed there too.
+Since the upload functionality of RadFileExplorer and RadEditor File Browser dialogs are based on RadAsyncUpload, the problem can be observed there, too.

-## The Solution
+## The solution
 A complete solution could be provided only by Apple by providing better support for Windows Authentication in Safari.

-You can try to workaround it with the suggestions provided in this StackOverflow thread: [Programmatically enable or disable anonymous authentication in IIS](http://stackoverflow.com/questions/28419304/programmatically-enable-or-disable-anonymous-authentication-in-iis), i.e. build a separate web service for file upload with authentication setting as Anonymous for Safari scenarios, and the main app authentication setting as Windows Authentication.
+You can try to workaround it with the suggestions provided in this StackOverflow thread: [Programmatically enable or disable anonymous authentication in IIS](http://stackoverflow.com/questions/28419304/programmatically-enable-or-disable-anonymous-authentication-in-iis), i.e., build a separate web service for file upload with authentication setting as Anonymous for Safari scenarios, and the main app authentication setting as Windows Authentication.